Bounds for Rayleigh-B\'enard convection between free-slip boundaries with an imposed heat flux: Upper bound formulation

-We assume that $\bvec{u}$ and $\theta$ are sufficiently regular in time to ensure differentiability of this functional, while uniform boundedness can be proven using estimates similar to those presented in this Letter (we do not do so explicitly but see Refs.~\cite{Doering1992,Hagstrom2014} for similar discussions).
+We assume that $\vec{u}$ and $\theta$ are sufficiently regular in time to ensure differentiability of this functional, while uniform boundedness can be proven using estimates similar to those presented in this paper (we do not give a full proof in this work due to space limitations, but outline the argument in appendix~\ref{a:appA}).

-The functional $\mathcal{S}\{\theta(\cdot,t),\bvec{u}(\cdot,t)\}$ corresponding to~\eqref{e:V} can be expressed in terms of $\bvec{u}$ and $\theta$ using~\eqref{e:momentum}--\eqref{e:heat}.
-Integrating the volume average $\langle \bvec{u}\cdot$\eqref{e:momentum}$\rangle$ by parts using incompressibility and the BCs yields
+The functional $\mathcal{S}\{\theta(\bcdot,t),\vec{u}(\bcdot,t)\}$ corresponding to~\eqref{e:V} can be expressed in terms of $\vec{u}$ and $\theta$ using~\eqref{e:momentum}--\eqref{e:heat}.
+Integrating the volume average $\langle \vec{u}\bcdot$\eqref{e:momentum}$\rangle$ by parts using incompressibility and the BCs yields

 Averaging $\theta\times$\eqref{e:heat} and $\phi\times$\eqref{e:heat} in a similar way gives

 Combining expressions~\eqref{e:part2}--\eqref{e:part4} and rearranging we find